microsoft/Win2DMazeGame/README.md

 ## Instructions

 1. Install the tools - you will need [Visual Studio](https://visualstudio.microsoft.com/).
 The free Community edition will work perfectly.
 2. Download the project from this repo.
-The simplest way to do this is to select Download ZIP from the green CODE button, and unarchive all the files.
+The simplest way to do this is to select Download ZIP from the green CODE button, and extract all the files.
 3. Load it into Visual Studio.
 You can double-click on game.sln to do this.
 4. Build and it and try it out!
 Make sure the target is set to x86 (in most cases) and press F5.
 The controls are W, A, S and D.
 5. Adapt, improve and learn!